-Artificial Leather : These range from resembling animal hide to the wearable latex-look of Patent Leather.
-It’s much cheaper than buying real animal skin, and for a growing population of people, more ethical.
+Artificial Leather: These range from resembling animal hides to the latex-look of “Pleather”.
+It’s much less expensive than buying an authentic animal hide, and for a population of people, more ethical.
 It’s also water resistant and comes in many styles, textures, and prints.
-Some will have a cloth backing and others will not.
+Some bolts will have a cloth backing and others will not.

-Oilcloth: This super slick material often comes is fun, brightly colored patterns that are printed on the surface.
-It’s water proof, durable, and very flexible.
-It’s a great starter fabric for kids crafts and generally low maintenance.
-Traditionally, Oilcloth was duck cloth coated with boiled linseed oil to give it it’s waxy, waterproof quality.
-Now, it’s mostly vinyl with a design printed on one side.
+Oilcloth: This super slick material often comes in fun, brightly colored patterns.
+It’s waterproof, durable, and very flexible.
+It’s for kids crafts and is low maintenance.
+Traditionally, Oilcloth was duck cloth coated with boiled Linseed oil to give it a waxy, waterproof topping.
+Now, it simply a cotton mesh coated with a thick layer of PVC.

-The surface of Vinyl is sticky and slippery at the same time.
-It’s notoriously difficult to feed with a standard general purpose because Vinyl needs a little extra help.
+The surface of vinyl is sticky and slippery at the same time.
+It’s notoriously difficult to feed with a standard General Purpose Foot.
 A Walking Foot will help pull the fabric through at the same rate as your feed dogs.
 The Roller Foot and Non-Stick foot are also fantastic tools for feeding Vinyl, as well as many other fabrics.

-You can normally find these in packages labeled “Leather” or “Denim“.
-Both work wonderfully.
-You can even use Denim Twin Needles for perfect parallel stitching.
-If you find a Leather or Denim needle that’s a size 90/14, you’re in the clear.
+You can normally find these in Universal, “Leather“, or “Denim“.
+You can even use Jean Twin Needles for perfect parallel stitching.
+If you find a Leather or Denim Needle that’s a size 90/14, you’re in the clear.
 It’s all about the needle design.

-The Thread: Quality All Purpose or Heavy Duty
+The Thread: Quality All Purpose, Heavy Duty, or Industrial Thread

 If you don’t expect to be constantly tugging at the seams, general purpose thread works well.
-However, if the vinyl you are using has a fair bit of weight to it and you expect your seams will experience stress, use Heavy Duty thread instead.
-It’s often beneficial to pull the needle thread to the back and manually tie a few knots.
+However, if the vinyl you’re using has a fair bit of weight and you expect your seams will experience stress, use Heavy Duty Thread or Industrial Thread instead.
+It’s often beneficial to pull the needle thread to the back and manually tie your knots.

 The Pins: None.

 Using pins will cause permanent holes which compromise the strength of the fabric.
-And any holes can easy to tear into bigger holes.
-Wonder Clips are a great, but you can also use paper clips or bobby pins as an alternative.
+And any hole can easily tear into bigger holes.
+Wonder Clips are great.

 Stitch Length: 3.0 mm or greater.